freeCodeCamp/Rust-In-Replit/tooling/answers-image-combiner.md

 ### --description--

-Start by creating a new crate called `combiner`.
+Start by creating a new project called `combiner`.

 Run `fcc test 1` to see if you correctly completed the task.